awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

 1. For **Document version**, choose the runbook version to use\.

-1. For **Task priority**, specify a priority for this task\.
-1 is the highest priority\.
+1. For **Task priority**, specify a priority for this task\. `1` is the highest priority\.
 Tasks in a maintenance window are scheduled in priority order; tasks that have the same priority are scheduled in parallel\.

-1. In the **Targets** section, identify the targets on which you want to run this automation by specifying tags or by selecting instances manually\.
+1. In the **Targets** section, if the runbook you chose is one that runs tasks on resources, identify the targets on which you want to run this automation by specifying tags or by selecting instances manually\.

-**Important**
-If you choose a runbook that doesn't target managed instances, you must still select at least one maintenance window target\.
-In this situation, we recommend registering a target for a tag key\-value pair that is not used by your managed instances\.
+   If you chose a runbook that doesn't run tasks on resources, you do not need to specify a maintenance window target\.
-For example, if you choose the runbook `AWS-CopySnapshot`, then the resulting automation targets Amazon Elastic Block Store \(EBS\) snapshots instead of managed instances\.
-In this case, you can register a target to your maintenance window, which targets a tag key\-value pair that is not used by your managed instances, such as key=MaintenanceWindow and value=Snapshot\.
+**Note**
+Automation tasks more commonly don't need a target specified explicitly for a task\.
+For example, say that you are creating an Automation\-type task to update an Amazon Machine Image \(AMI\) for Linux using the `AWS-UpdateLinuxAmi` runbook\.
+When the task runs, the AMI is updated with the latest available Linux distribution packages and Amazon software\.
+New instances created from the AMI already have these updates installed\.
+Because the ID of the AMI to be updated is specified in the input parameters for the runbook, there is no need to specify a target again in the maintenance window task\.

+   For information about maintenance window tasks that do not require targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

 1. \(Optional\) For **Rate control**:
+**Note**
+If the task you are running does not specify targets, you do not need to specify rate controls\.
    + For **Concurrency**, specify either a number or a percentage of targets on which to run the automation at the same time\.
-**Note**

      If you selected targets by choosing tag key\-value pairs, and you are not certain how many targets use the selected tags, then limit the number of automations that can run at the same time by specifying a percentage\.

      When the maintenance window runs, a new automation is initiated per target\.
 There is a limit of 100 concurrent automations per AWS account\.
 If you specify a concurrency rate greater than 100, concurrent automations greater than 100 are automatically added to the automation queue\.
 For information, see [Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*\.
    + For **Error threshold**, specify when to stop running the automation on other targets after it fails on either a number or a percentage of targets\.
 For example, if you specify three errors, then Systems Manager stops running automations when the fourth error is received\.
 Targets still processing the automation might also send errors\.

 1. In the ** IAM service role** area, choose one of the following options to provide permissions for Systems Manager to start the automation: